GorgeousTomi/GorgeousTomi/README.md

 Hey there 👋, I'm Erinle Oluwatomisin a Junior Developer and a Graphics Designer in Nigeria, I studied at Aptech and take programming courses on Udemy, I build Fully Fledged Websites and Web Applications that makes life easier.

-- 🔭 I’m currently working on Web Applications
+- 🔭 I’m currently working on TesorFlow

 - 📫 Send a message to Me at tomisinerinle4@gmail.com